-y [ndarray or str] Class labels (0 = numeerator, 1 = denominator), or filename of a pickled numpy array.

-theta0 [ndarray or str] Numerator parameter point, or filename of a pickled numpy array.

-theta1 [ndarray or str] Denominator parameter point, or filename of a pickled numpy array.

-r_xz [ndarray or str or None, optional] Joint likelihood ratio, or filename of a pickled numpy array.
-Default value: None.

-t_xz0 [ndarray or str or None, optional] Joint scores at theta0, or filename of a pickled numpy array.
-Default value: None.

-t_xz1 [ndarray or str or None, optional] Joint scores at theta1, or filename of a pickled numpy array.
-Default value: None.

-alpha [float, optional] Hyperparameter weighting the score error in the loss function of the 'alices', 'rascal', and 'cascal' methods.
-Default value: 1.

-optimizer [{"adam", "amsgrad", "sgd"}, optional] Optimization algorithm.
-Default value: "amsgrad".

-n_epochs [int, optional] Number of epochs.
-Default value: 50.

-batch size [int, optional] Batch size.
-Default value: 200.

-initial_lr [float, optional] Learning rate during the first epoch, after which it exponentially decays to final_lr.
-Default value: 0.001.

-final_lr [float, optional] Learning rate during the last epoch.
-Default value: 0.0001.

-nesterov_momentum [float or None, optional] If trainer is "sgd", sets the Nesterov momentum.
-Default value: None.

-validation_split [float or None, optional] Fraction of samples used for validation and early stopping (if early_stopping is True).
+- y [ndarray or str] Class labels (0 = numeerator, 1 = denominator), or filename of a pickled numpy array. - theta0 [ndarray or str] Numerator parameter point, or filename of a pickled numpy array. - theta1 [ndarray or str] Denominator parameter point, or filename of a pickled numpy array. - r_xz [ndarray or str or None, optional] Joint likelihood ratio, or filename of a pickled numpy array.
+Default value: None. - t_xz0 [ndarray or str or None, optional] Joint scores at theta0, or filename of a pickled numpy array.
+Default value: None. - t_xz1 [ndarray or str or None, optional] Joint scores at theta1, or filename of a pickled numpy array.
+Default value: None. - alpha [float, optional] Hyperparameter weighting the score error in the loss function of the 'alices', 'rascal', and 'cascal' methods.
+Default value: 1. - optimizer [{"adam", "amsgrad", "sgd"}, optional] Optimization algorithm.
+Default value: "amsgrad". - n_epochs [int, optional] Number of epochs.
+Default value: 50. - batch_size [int, optional] Batch size.
+Default value: 128. - initial_lr [float, optional] Learning rate during the first epoch, after which it exponentially decays to final_lr.
+Default value: 0.001. - final_lr [float, optional] Learning rate during the last epoch.
+Default value: 0.0001. - nesterov_momentum [float or None, optional] If trainer is "sgd", sets the Nesterov momentum.
+Default value: None. - validation_split [float or None, optional] Fraction of samples used for validation and early stopping (if early_stopping is True).
 If None, the entire sample is used for training and early stopping is deactivated.
-Default value: 0.25.

-early_stopping [bool, optional] Activates early stopping based on the validation loss (only if validation_split is not None).
-Default value: True.

-scale_inputs [bool, optional] Scale the observables to zero mean and unit variance.
-Default value: True.

-shuffle_labels [bool, optional] If True, the labels (y, r_xz, t_xz) are shuffled, while the observations (x) remain in their normal order.
-This serves as a closure test, in particular as cross-check against overfitting: an estimator trained with shuffle_labels=True should predict to likelihood ratios around 1 and scores around 0.

-limit_samplesize [int or None, optional] If not None, only this number of samples (events) is used to train the estimator.
-Default value: None.

-verbose [{"all", "many", "some", "few", "none}, optional] Determines verbosity of training.
+Default value: 0.25. - early_stopping [bool, optional] Activates early stopping based on the validation loss (only if validation_split is not None).
+Default value: True. - scale_inputs [bool, optional] Scale the observables to zero mean and unit variance.
+Default value: True. - shuffle_labels [bool, optional] If True, the labels (y, r_xz, t_xz) are shuffled, while the observations (x) remain in their normal order.
+This serves as a closure test, in particular as cross-check against overfitting: an estimator trained with shuffle_labels=True should predict to likelihood ratios around 1 and scores around 0. - limit_samplesize [int or None, optional] If not None, only this number of samples (events) is used to train the estimator.
+Default value: None. - memmap [bool, optional.]
+If True, training files larger than 1 GB will not be loaded into memory at once.
+Default value: False. - verbose [{"all", "many", "some", "few", "none}, optional] Determines verbosity of training.
 Default value: "some".